beehive-lab/TornadoVM/README.md

 We welcome collaborations!
 Please see how to contribute in the [CONTRIBUTIONS](assembly/src/docs/CONTRIBUTIONS.md).

-A mailing list is also available to discuss Tornado related issues:
+A mailing list is also available to discuss TornadoVM related issues:

 tornado-support@googlegroups.com